 Use a Relay for Flight Termination - It's possible to use an external relay to cut power to the autopilot or the ESC power to stop the rotors.
 Here is a schematic to do this.
 It even works with the DJI A3 autopilot.

 Sample SATS-MINI configuration with flight termination support - SATS-MINI Configuration XML - Right click and save to your hard drive.
 Then upload to the SATS-MINI.
 Be sure to thoroughly test your setup.

 Testing and Verification

 After setting up your SATS-MINI, be sure to test and verify all operations.
 Use the Shooty Chute UI for some of these tests.

-Test for Free Fall detection - After arming toss the device into the air being careful to not have it rotating.
+Test for Free Fall detection - After arming, toss the device into the air, being careful not to rotate it.
 After about ½ second, the SATS-MINI should trigger to a blue light.